-The post-punk glam band Timur and the Dime Museum fuses alternative indie sounds with Bjork fierceness and The Residents theatricality.
+Timur and the Dime Museum fuses sounds with Bjork fierceness and The Residents theatricality.
 Formed in 2010, following their collaboration with the Klaus Nomi songwriter Kristian Hoffman, the band is led by the opera singer TIMUR.
 LA Weekly called Timur a "fascinating Kazakh-American hybrid, a flamboyant performer with a beautifully haunting voice and a brilliant architect of tension”.
-After their successful debut on the ALOUD series, and an appearance on “America’s Got Talent”, they started to perform around the U.S., opening for such stellar artists as the Tiger Lilies, Prince Poppycock, The Red Paintings, Ann Magnuson, and Kristian Hoffman.
-Most recently, they were featured at the Redcat Theater Gala with Jack Black, DownStreet Art Festival and at Joe’s Pub, and will headline the Krampus LA Festival.
+After their successful debut on the ALOUD series and an appearance on “America’s Got Talent”, they started to perform around the U.S., opening for such diverse artists as the Tiger Lilies, Prince Poppycock, The Red Paintings, Ann Magnuson, and Kristian Hoffman.
+Most recently, they were featured at the Redcat Theater Gala with Jack Black, at Joe’s Pub, Miami Light Project and Operadagen Rotterdam.

-The band’s stunning intensity brings songs to cure the new depression with a bohemian attitude, combining Timur's “stratospheric voice” (LA Times) with guitar, bass, accordion, and drums.
+The band’s stunning intensity brings original songs to cure the new depression with a glam attitude, combining Timur's “stratospheric voice” (LA Times) with guitar, bass, accordion, and drums.
 T&DM collaborated with member Daniel Corral on Zoophilic Follies at NOW Festival at Redcat Theater; multimedia project Crescent City by Anne LeBaron and the Industry LA; and in 2013 made their East Coast debut with video artist Jesse Gilbert as part of the Beth Morrison’s PROTOTYPE Festival at HERE Arts Center.
-The band is currently touring their first large-scale multimedia project, Collapse, a post-ecological Requiem, produced by BMP with video artist Jesse Gilbert and fashion designer Victor Wilde, with shows Redcat Theater, Miami Light Project, Operadagen Rotterdam Festival, and others.
+The band is currently touring their first large-scale multimedia project, Collapse, a post-ecological Requiem, produced by BMP with video artist Jesse Gilbert and fashion designer Victor Wilde, of Bohemian Society, and working on the release of their next album.